Skip to main content

 Top 3 Best Employee Retention Credit Services

-ERC Assistant is an employee retention credit service that offers a streamlined process for onboarding clients and filing claims in as little as 1-2 weeks.
-ERC Assistant also has a secure Client Portal protecting sensitive information to protect you from ERC fraud or other malicious parties.
+ERC Specialists is an employee retention credit service that offers a streamlined process for onboarding clients and filing claims in as little as 1-2 weeks.
+They have a secure Client Portal protecting sensitive information to protect you from ERC fraud or other malicious parties.
 You can get an initial ERC estimate at no cost, with minimal time invested on the front end.

-Lastly, the ERC Assistant team is able to deliver ready-to-file documents for the IRS without involving your payroll company.
+Lastly, the ERC Specialists team can deliver ready-to-file documents for the IRS without involving your payroll company.
+That way you are protected in case you are subject to an ERC audit or IRS investigation.

 2) ERC Today